ankitaabad/zenadmin/readme.md

 - Go to `http://localhost:3000/api-docs` to open the swagger ui.
 - Run the apis.
-- Apis other than auth requires a token, use the login api to get the token and pass it in authorization field as `Bearer ${token}`
+- Apis other than auth requires a token, use the login api to get the token.
+Click on authorization button on top right. fill the token here.

 ![Swagger UI](swagger.png)